FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Angela Faeth, owner of Map Adventures, said that when she walks Olivia, her Black and Tan Coonhound, her dog becomes a “total guy magnet.”

 “Beagles and Bassett Hounds tend to have more health problems – and more difficult personalities – than Coonhounds, yet they are more popular,” noted Stone.
+Just remember that the health issues Coonhounds are susceptible to can become a problem if their owners aren’t on the lookout for them — frequent checkups and the occasional blood test should let pet parents keep on top of that.

-Truth: Coonhounds are Happy Wanderers
+Truth: Coonhounds Are Happy Wanderers

 When they take their Coonhounds out to meet their adoring public, pet parents must be sure to keep them on leash.
+So you better get the best dog leashes for Fido.

 “They can quickly cover many miles,” Stone said.
 “In fact, some Coonhounds end up in shelters because they became lost after they were separated from their owners.”

 Nirva said the popular conception that these dogs require yards with 6-foot fences “may be true for some Coonhounds, but for not all of them.”
-She said Austin has never left her property, even though there are raccoons roaming the neighborhood.
+She said Austin has never left her property, even though there are raccoons and other dogs roaming the neighborhood.
 “He’ll wander over to the driveway, but won’t go farther,” she said.

-Truth: Coonhounds are Very Nosy
+Truth: Coonhounds Are Very Nosy

 Because they are scenthounds bred to chase raccoons (and bears) up trees, Coonhounds have incredible senses of smell.